If an allocation of parental responsibilities order is already in place, how can I get it changed?

 - a change has occurred in the circumstances of the child or the party with whom the child lives the majority of the time; and

-- the modification is necessary to serve the best interests of the child.*1
+- the modification is necessary to serve the best interests of the child.2

-Evidence of abuse, a criminal conviction for certain crimes (even if committed in another state or jurisdiction), or domestic violence will most likely be considered a new fact or change in circumstance.*2 To read more about CO’s modification law, including information about filing to relocate to another state with your child, go to What steps do I have to take if I want to relocate?
+Evidence of abuse, a criminal conviction for certain crimes, or domestic violence will most likely be considered a new fact or change in circumstance.3 To read more about Colorado’s modification law, go to our Selected Colorado Statutes page.
+If you want to relocate with your child, go to What steps do I have to take if I want to relocate?

 To modify an allocation of parental responsibilities order, you will generally need to go to the court that issued the order, even if you have moved.
 Generally, once a court has jurisdiction, that court will keep jurisdiction, even if you move to another state.
 If you have moved, you can ask the court to change the jurisdiction to the new state that you are in.
 This is often complicated, and as with all allocation of parental responsibilities issues, we recommend that you talk to a lawyer about this.
 Go to the CO Finding a Lawyer page to find someone who can help you.